ndabas/pico-setup-windows/docs/tutorial.md

 ## Starting Visual Studio Code

-In your Start Menu, look for the _Pico - Visual Studio Code_ shortcut, in the _Raspberry Pi_ folder.
+In your Start Menu, look for the _Pico - Visual Studio Code_ shortcut, in the _Raspberry Pi Pico SDK &lt;version&gt;_ folder.
 The shortcut sets up the needed environment variables and then launches Visual Studio Code.

 ## Opening the examples

 The first time you launch Visual Studio Code using the Start Menu shortcut, it will open the [pico-examples](https://github.com/raspberrypi/pico-examples) repository.

-To re-open the examples repository later, you can open the copy installed at `C:\Users\username\Documents\Pico-<version>\pico-examples`.
+To re-open the examples repository later, you can open the copy installed at `C:\ProgramData\Raspberry Pi\Pico SDK <version>\pico-examples`.

 ## Building an example

 Visual Studio Code will ask if you want to configure the pico-examples project when it is first opened; click _Yes_ on that prompt to proceed.
-You will then be prompted to select a kit -- the GCC for Arm compiler installed with the SDK should be detected automatically, so select the _GCC arm-none-eabi_ entry.
-If the _GCC arm-none-eabi_ entry is not present, select _Unspecified_ to have the SDK auto-detect the compiler.
+(If you miss the prompt look for the 'bell' icon in the bottom right.)
+You will then be prompted to select a kit -- select the _Pico ARM GCC - Pico SDK Toolchain with GCC arm-none-eabi_ entry.
+If the _Pico ARM GCC_ entry is not present, select _Unspecified_ to have the SDK auto-detect the compiler.

 To build one of the examples, click the _CMake_ button on the sidebar.
 You should be presented with a tree view of the example projects; expand the project you'd like to build, and click the small build icon to the right of the target name to build that specific project.